What Are the Most Scenic Road Trips Along the Adriatic Sea?

-December 15, 2025Croatia can boast a total of eight national parks that protect the most beautiful parts of nature – from magnificent waterfalls and lakes to untouched archipelagos and mountain peaks.
+February 3, 2026Croatia can boast a total of eight national parks that preserve the most beautiful parts of nature – from magnificent waterfalls and lakes to untouched archipelagos and mountain peaks.
 Each of these parks is a unique oasis of natural beauty and biodiversity, attracting visitors from all over the world.

-How many national parks does Croatia have and which ones are they?
+How many national parks does Croatia have and which are they?

 The Republic of Croatia has 8 national parks.
 These are: